razee-io/Razee/README.md

    service/razeedash-api-lb created
    ```

 4. Wait for the `razeedash-api` deployment to complete.
 As part of the RazeeDash API setup, an instance of MongoDB is created in your cluster and connected to your RazeeDash API instance.
-The set up of MongoDB takes a couple of minutes to complete and might lead to intermittent `MongoNetworkError` errors in your RazeeDash API deployment.
+The setup of MongoDB takes a couple of minutes to complete and might lead to intermittent `MongoNetworkError` errors in your RazeeDash API deployment.
 When MongoDB is fully set up, Kubernetes automatically finishes the setup of your RazeeDash API instance.

    ```bash
    kubectl logs deploy/razeedash-api -n razee